 "UFO" conspiracies literally started as an air force psyop that they've been making a show of "no we don't know anything about that wink wink nudge nudge"ing ever since.
 Not issuing more than a "yeah no that's not real" statement is normal for them.

 When it comes to re-election sure.
-If your choice is between and but 1 has a bunch of attack ads calling him a batshit conspiracy kook, who do you vote for in the primary?
-2 represents the same policies and doesn't have hours of recordings of him spending taxpayer money to chase little green men that some discredited intelligence guy tried to get a movie deal with.
+If your choice is between the-republican and the-republican but the-republican 1 has a bunch of attack ads calling him a batshit conspiracy kook, who do you vote for in the primary? the-republican 2 represents the same policies and doesn't have hours of recordings of him spending taxpayer money to chase little green men that some discredited intelligence guy tried to get a movie deal with.
 Ted Cruz could get by with humiliation because he was Trump's biggest sycophant alongside Lindsey Graham and Matt Gaetz.
 They're still riding the MAGA wave.